 Description of the Program

-The program meets the country’s requirement for officer-leaders in the Army (active duty, National Guard, and reserves).
+The program meets the country’s requirement for officer-leaders in the Army (active duty, National Guard, and Reserves).
 It is, therefore, multifaceted, with distinctive sub-elements to meet individual needs and requirements.
-For example, ROTC is traditionally a four-year program, but individuals with prior service, members of reserve or National Guard units, participants of JROTC in high school and summer Leader’s Training Course (LTC) participants may receive advanced-placement credit and may complete the program in two years.
-Normally, all students enroll in one military science class, leadership laboratory and the military physical fitness course per semester.
+For example, ROTC is traditionally a four-year program, but individuals with prior service, members of Reserve or National Guard units, participants of JROTC in high school and summer Leader’s Training Course (LTC) participants may receive advanced-placement credit and may complete the program in two years.
+Students enroll in one military science class, leadership laboratory and the military physical fitness course per semester.
 The program consists of two phases: the basic course (lower division), normally taken during the freshman and sophomore years or completed through advanced-placement credit, and the advanced course (upper division).

-First-year and second-year courses, MILS 101, MILS 102, MILS 201, and MILS 202, designed for beginning students who want to qualify for entry into the advanced course and for those students who may want to try military science without obligations.
+First-year and second-year courses, MILS 101, MILS 102, MILS 201, and MILS 202 are designed for beginning students who want to qualify for entry into the advanced course and for those students who may want to try military science without obligations.
 In addition to their academic requirements, basic-course cadets may participate in a variety of extracurricular activities.
-Placement credit for the basic course may be granted to students who have completed initial entry training for the armed forces, three years of Junior ROTC in high school or the ROTC leaders’ training course.
+Placement credit for the basic course may be granted to students who have completed initial entry training for the armed forces, three years of Junior ROTC in high school or the ROTC Leaders’ Training Course.
 MILS 101 and MILS 102 concentrate on fundamental skills, concepts, values, and problem solving and provide an overview of how the military fits into society.
-MILS 201 and MILS 202 more thoroughly address problem solving, critical thinking, communications, and conflict-resolution skills.
+MILS 201 and MILS 202 more thoroughly address problem solving, critical thinking, communications, conflict-resolution skills and leadership.

-Completion of the basic course, advanced course, and LDAC, coupled with a bachelor’s degree from the college, qualifies the cadet for a commission as a Second Lieutenant in the United States Army.
+Completion of the basic course, advanced course, and LDAC, coupled with a bachelor’s degree from the college, qualify the cadet for a commission as a Second Lieutenant in the United States Army.

 Scholarships: Freshman-level and sophomore-level students may compete for Army ROTC campus-based scholarships.
 These scholarships are applied to tuition and fees plus an allowance for books.
 A student need not be enrolled in ROTC to be eligible to compete for two-year or three-year scholarships.
 No commitment is made until a scholarship is accepted, the student meets all administrative and physical criteria, and the oath for contracting is administered.
 Highschool seniors interested in applying for a four-year scholarship normally submit applications by January 1st of their senior year.